ba-st/Ansible/docs/Routing.md

 ## Building an error notifier

 This is the complete code for spawning a process that will pop up a toast notification on every error message sent.
-As you may see following the queue creation there's just a binding using the `error` key.
+You can see that just after creating the queue, the only change is a binding to the `error` key.
+Only that one.

 ```Smalltalk
 | connection channel result logger |